2. If I want to

 common area adjacent to my property?

-to insurance issues, the swing set has to be on the homeowner's property,
+to insurance and ownership issues, the swing set has to be on the homeowner's property,

 not on Association property.
 You must move the swing set onto your